LaughingManDotEXE/Portfolio/README.md

 javascript directory(Bootstrap) for nav bar dropdown (out of scope of Portfolio however I wanted to include it)

 Description: This is a portfolio page to showcase projects I have worked on.
 This uses some custom styling and heavily uses Bootstrap for grid layout.

+How to Run: Download all files, then double click the portfolio.html file.